ABCLukas/Arduino-Ultrasonic-LiDAR-Siumulation/README.md

 - 2D Scanning of the environment using ultrasonic sensors
 - Stepper-controlled rotation for area coverage
-- Data transmission to a PC for visualization
+- Data transmission to a Linux Device for visualization

 The inspiration for this project came from observing real-world LiDAR systems, which operate in a similar (but more advanced) way.